How Does Inertia Affect An Unbalanced Force

 5. Everyday Physics:

 Understanding inertia can also help you better understand many everyday phenomena.
-For example, when you shake a rug to remove dust, you are using inertia to your advantage.
+As an example, when you shake a rug to remove dust, you are using inertia to your advantage.
 The rug's inertia resists the sudden change in motion, causing the dust particles to become dislodged.
 Similarly, when you quickly pull a tablecloth out from under a set of dishes, the dishes remain in place due to their inertia.
 The tablecloth is pulled away so quickly that the dishes don't have time to accelerate significantly before the tablecloth is gone.

 FAQ